punctum-im/protocol-old/PROTOCOL.md

 }
 ```

-Stashes are sent to the remote server's inbox.
+Stashes are returned as regular JSON objects.

 > :warning: Don't send IDs to the remote server that aren't supposed to go to it!
 It's a waste of bandwidth and a potential security threat, as bad actors may attempt to intercept information that way.